dbcli/athenacli/README.md

 ## Config

-A config file is automatically created at ~/.athenacli/athenaclirc at first launch.
+A config file is automatically created at ~/.athenacli/athenaclirc at first launch (run `athenacli`).
 See the file itself for a description of all available options.

 Below 3 arguments are required.